 Other than this one persistent issue, Threadless tends to get fairly high marks in the design community.
 I looked at a number of ranking lists on various blogs for graphics professionals, and Threadless consistently shows up among the top five or six best sites for selling your art on merchandise, which puts it right up there with services like Spreadshirt and Redbubble.

 How to Get Started With Threadless

-If the information above has sparked your interest, and you're chomping at the bit to open up your own Threadless shop, go here to read more about the company and create a seller's account.
+If the information above has sparked your interest, and you're chomping at the bit to open up your own Threadless shop, visit their site to read more about the company and create a seller's account.